-- 1 SPACES What spaces do you have available?
-Where is the best place for your garden? - You can grow vegetables directly in the soil or in containers such as bottles or use tires, or vertical with pallets.
+1 SPACES - What spaces do you have available?
+Where is the best place for your garden?

+You can grow vegetables directly in the soil or in containers such as bottles or use tires, or vertical with pallets.

+2 WATER - Can you catch water into your garden from any runoff from the soil/slope around your shack or from your roof or your outdoor washing area/shower?

-- 3 SUN Look at the sun's position and its path around your space: - East = best position for your garden (morning sun). - North = garden gets winter sun, also good for your garden. - South = garden gets a lot of shade in winter, not ideal. - West = garden gets hot afternoon sun, not ideal yet you can create some shade that protects your garden from the - 4 WINDS Are there strong winds coming from one direction? - Use natural wind-protection or create a wind breaker to protect your garden. - 5 SECURITY Will your garden be secured enough? - What threats are there, such as people walking, dogs, chicken, etc?
+North = garden gets winter sun, also good for your garden.

+South = garden gets a lot of shade in winter, not ideal.

+West = garden gets hot afternoon sun, not ideal - yet you can create some shade that protects your garden from the strong sun.

+4 WINDS - Are there strong winds coming from one direction?

+Use natural wind-protection or create a wind breaker to protect your garden.

+5 SECURITY - Will your garden be secured enough?

+What threats are there, such as people walking, dogs, chicken, etc?
 And will you be able to easily access your garden?
-If you have quick and easy access to your garden, you will enjoy growing food and are more likely to
+If you have quick and easy access to your garden, you will enjoy

-LAYING THE FOUNDATION AND MAKING A PLAN...
+AYING THE FOUNDATION AND MAKING A PLAN \dots